openownership/openownership.beta/_team/zosia-sztykowski.markdown

   linkedin: https://www.linkedin.com/in/zosiasztykowski/
 ---

-Zosia steers the ship.
+Zosia leads the talented team you see here.
 She loves untangling complex problems, preferably with the help of a great soundtrack.